 ALTER TABLE STUDENTS RENAME TO STUDENT_NEW;

-How to Truncate Table in SQL?
+How to Truncate Table?

 When the need arises to delete the data inside the table and the table structure such as columns etc need to remain as it is, we can use TRUNCATE statement which only deletes the data from the table but not the table.